otherchriso/acsm-checksum-reporter/README.md

 Those `checker.sh` scripts read every line, and when one is found matching the pattern of someone being checksum-kicked, that line and the one before it are parsed.
 The relevant info is then transmitted to a webhook endpoint.

+## Potential roadmap

+* Some error handling so things aren't as optimistic and brittle as they are now
+* Add single server support (server-manager, not just assetto-multiserver-manager)
+* Add multiple instance support (one script controlling multiple installations on same host)

+## Further in the future

+* Abstract the checksum use case to be just one a switchable set of log-parsing tricks